Illustration of a bodybuilder eating a bulking meal to build muscle.

 Conclusion

 Calories drive weight gain, protein builds muscle, carbs improve performance and growth, healthy fats support powerful hormones, and fibre builds a robust digestive system.
 A balanced meal has all of them.
-A balanced diet is made up of balanced meals.
+A balanced diet is made of balanced meals.

 Any balanced diet can be great for bulking.
 These are some of my favourite meals, but you shouldn’t feel like you need to switch your entire diet overnight.
 In fact, you probably shouldn’t.
 Your digestive system will probably prefer a more gradual change.
 Look at your current diet, see which meals need the most work, and swap one or two of them out for better bulking meals.